rerobots/docs/prelim.md

 ## API Tokens

-This section presents terms that are not required if you only use the Web UI.

 The core interface of rerobots is its <abbr title="application programming interface">[API](/api.html)</abbr>.
 An **API token** is a string that provides authentication and authorization for API requests. rerobots API tokens follow